lebigot/realtime_annotate/README.rst

 the user's annotation time stamps.

-When going through an existing annotated event, existing **annotations scroll on screen**.
+When going through an existing annotated event, existing **annotations automatically scroll on screen**.
 An upcoming annotation is *highlighted for one second* before is scrolls down to the list of previous annotations: the user does not have to check the timer in order to see whether he has already entered some annotation).
 The user is thus freed from managing time and time stamps.
 There should be no more inner monologues like this one:

 - *Did I already indicate that the melody is good, here?*
 - *Let me check the timer…*